nwy140/UnrealProjects/README.md

 # Then think about what you require to develop the game
 # How is your game going to be like?
 What is gonna be in your game?
 Why?
 Does it make you wanna play it?
 # what features does it have?
+What is so special about this feature?
 Why do you want to implement this feature and how are you going to implement this features?
-How does this feature affect and contribute game?
+How does this feature affect and contribute towards the game?
+# OR you can skip all these, and just write down as many ideas you can about the game you are going to create
+# Then only you start thinking about the 3d models, SFX AND BGM, Controls , Gameplay and player interaction